Mohammed-wsabi/b00401062.github.io/Memoirs/Montgomery's Design and Analysis of Experiments.md

 	- In *factor screening*, the range over which the factors are varied should be broad.
 	- The **cause-and-effect diagram (fishbone diagram)** is useful for organizing some of the information generated in pre-experimental planning.
 - Choice of experimental design
+	- Consideration of sample size (number of replicates).
+	- Selection of a suitable run order for the experimental trials.
+	- Determination of whether or not blocking or other randomization restrictions are involved.
+	- Selecting a tentative empirical model to describe the results.
 - Performing the experiment
+	- Prior to conducting the experiment a few trial runs (**pilot runs**) are often helpful.
 - Statistical analysis of the data
+	- Results and conclusions are objective rather than judgmental in nature.
+	- Cannot prove that a factor (or factors) has a particular effect but provide guidelines as to the reliability and validity of results.
 - Conclusions and recommendations
+	- Experimentation is *iterative* - formulate new hypotheses on the basis of the results.

+---

+### A Brief History of Statistical Design

+---

+### Summary: Using Statistical Techniques in Experimentation

 ---